freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 Navigate to **System ▸ Access ▸ Users** and click the edit button for the ``root`` user.
 On the subsequent page, set a strong admin password.
-We recommend generating a strong passphrase with KeePassXC and saving it in the Tails Persistent folder using the provided KeePassXC database template.
-Two-factor authentication will be enabled in a later step.
+We recommend generating a strong passphrase with KeePassXC and saving it in the Tails Persistent folder using the provided KeePassXC database template. *Two-Factor Authentication* will be enabled in a later step.

 Set alternate hostnames